microsoft/Olive/docs/source/overview/options.md

 ## Data Information
 `data_root: [str]`

-This is the root directory that contains the data for the model evaluation. if `data_root` is specified, the data_dir in metrics evaluation or other passes which are relative path will be concatenated to the `data_root`.
+This is the root directory that contains the data for the model evaluation, quantization, performance tuning, QAT and all other place that need use data for model optimization. if `data_root` is specified, the data_dir in metrics evaluation or other passes which are relative path will be concatenated to the `data_root`.
 If not specified, the data_dir in metrics evaluation or other passes will be used.
 On the other hand, if the `data_dir` is an absolute path, the `data_root` will be ignored.
 For exmaple, if the `data_dir` is /home/user/data, then the `data_root` will be ignored and the final data_dir will be /home/user/data.